OnkelDolf/ArmaWork/README.md

 # ArmaWork
-This is a Arma 3 modding workflow example that I use for config mods.
+This is a Arma 3 modding workflow example/template that I use for config mods.